1ncurred-da3mon/XP-Diablo-s-Serial-Monitor/README.md

 ![Example Screenshot](https://i.imgur.com/zepPwTJ.jpeg)

-Has a few more features than the default Serial Monitor provided by Arduino's IDE, they work great for my uses.
+Has a few more features than the default Serial Monitor provided by Arduino's IDE.

 ## Features
 - You can disconnect and reconnect to the serial port.
 Making it easier to compile and upload your code to your microcontroller without needing to close and reopen the window.